 What are dark patterns?

-Some examples of dark patterns may include:
+Examples of dark patterns to look out for may include:

-- Intentionally making it difficult to cancel a service
+• Intentionally making it difficult to cancel a service

-- Automatic opt-ins for which you have to manually opt-out (look for pre-checked boxes)
+• Automatic opt-ins for which you have to manually opt-out (look for pre-checked boxes)

-- Adding non-optional charges to a transaction at its final stage (also known as drip pricing)
+• Adding non-optional charges to a transaction at its final stage (also known as drip pricing)

-- Using emotive or misleading language to encourage a specific behaviour
+• Using emotive or misleading language to encourage a specific behaviour

-- Creating a false sense of urgency to encourage an impulse purchase
+• Creating a false sense of urgency to encourage an impulse purchase

 The Organisation for Economic Co-operation and Development (OECD) highlights seven categories of dark patterns.
 To view examples of the most common dark patterns you'll likely come across on the web, visit our Types of dark patterns web page.